lagooned/blog/posts/array-manipulation-hackerrank.md

 as you can see using this can be very useful for concicely reducing a list to a single value in a particular order

-here is it's definition in haskell:
+here are the definitions in haskell:

 ```haskell
 foldl f z [] = z